Key Takeaways

 How accurate is speech to text grammar fix in 2026?

-Leading AI speech systems achieve below 5% word error rate in conversational English.
-With AI grammar post-processing added on top, the final text quality is comparable to edited writing for most standard language.
-Accuracy is slightly lower in noisy environments or with heavy accents.
+Pretty good, honestly.
+Leading AI speech systems are hitting below 5% word error rate in conversational English.
+Layer grammar post-processing on top and the final output matches edited writing for most standard use.
+Noisy environments and heavy accents are still harder — accuracy drops a bit there.

 Can I use voice to text with grammar correction in multiple languages?